2.1 – What is the stock market?

-In the previous chapter, we established that investing in equities is an important investment that we make to generate inflation-beating returns.
+In the previous chapter, we established that investing in equities is vital to generate inflation-beating returns.
 Having said that, how do we go about investing in equities?
-Clearly, before we dwell further into this topic, it is essential to understand the market ecosystem and the many different entities involved in making our capital market journey smooth.
+Before we dwell further into this topic, it is essential to understand the market ecosystem and the many different entities involved in making our capital market journey smooth.

 Unlike a supermarket, the stock market does not exist in a brick-and-mortar form.
 It exists in electronic form.
 You access the market electronically from your computer and conduct transactions (buy or sell).
 It is also important to note that you can access the stock market via a registered intermediary called the stockbroker.
-We will discuss more the stockbrokers at a later point.
+We will discuss the stockbrokers at a later point.

-2.2 Stock Market Participants and the need to regulate them
+2.2 – Market Participants and the need to regulate them

 The stock market attracts individuals and corporations from diverse backgrounds.
 Anyone who transacts in the stock market is called a market participant.
-The market participant can be classified into various categories.
-Some of the categories of market participants are as follows:
+The market participant can be classified into various categories –

 - Domestic Retail Participants – These are people like you and me transacting in markets